compadrejunior/docker-tutorial/swarm/README.md

 - How can we replace containers without downtime (blue/green deploy)?
 - How can we control/track where containers get started?
 - How can we create cross-node virtual networks?
-- How ca we ensure only trusted servers run on our containers?
+- How can we ensure only trusted servers run on our containers?
 - How can we store secrets, keys, passwords and get them to the right container (and only that container)?

 ## Swarm Mode: Built-in Orchestration